limlei2/LimsAIToolbox/README.md

 To be able to run the application properly, you will need to add your own API keys to the backend for OpenAI and Gemini.

 - **Backend**: Locate the application.properties in the resources directory and replace ${GEMINI_KEY} and ${OPENAI_KEY} with the API keys

-## Contributing

-Feel free to contribute to this project by submitting pull requests or opening issues.
-Your contributions are welcome!